introgreek/introgreek.github.io/docs/03-homework/homework.md

 Render the following English sentences into Greek.
 Accents do not matter.

 1. The dangers are being shown to the citizens.
-2. The teachers are coming.
+2. The teachers are not coming.
 3. The opinion of the juror is being written.
 4. The words are being spoken for the man.
-5. The wine is being mixed.
+5. The wine is not being mixed.

 [Answer key here](answer-key#homework-10-due-w-214).